JoonJR/Flight_game-group2/README.md

 Games are the place to try new ideas and to experiment with established theories.
 In the Flight game project programmed by python and used PyCharm IDE to execute the programme.
 # Scope
 This document is intended to read by programmers, supervisors, teachers and other stakeholders.
-This document contains brief description of the of technical and non-technical aspects of the of Flight game project.
+This document contains brief description of the technical and non-technical aspects of the Flight game project.
 This can be used as the road map for the final project.
 # Game Concept
-SUS(PLANE)ABILITY is a flight simulation game.
+SUS(PLANE)ABILITY is a flight simulation game, which holds two different game modes.

+(Continent Game)
 Players will play this game to reach the goal and the goal is to fly as many continents they can travel with the budgeted co2.
 There is 7 continents available in the game.

 OR

+(EU Game)
-Players will play this game to reach the goal and the goal is to fly as many countries they can travel with the budgeted co2.
+Players will play this game to reach the goal and the goal is to fly as many countries they can travel inside EU continent with the budgeted co2.
 There is 50 countries available in the game.

 # Vision
 Vision